-The first set of results to be published have come from JESS Arabian Ranches (whose students are pictured above and immediately below) which has achieved a hugely impressive overall average of 37.8 compared with 35.8 last year, which was the highest in the UAE for 2018.
-Following a remark, a third student, Holly Neille joined two further students who achieved the maximum 45 points; Finley Bettsworth and Reuben Strobel (who came second, twice, in the WhichSchoolAdvisor Young Musician of the Year competitions in 2017-18 and in 2018-19).
-A further four students achieved 44 points - Diana Domingues, Fran Day, Maia Roberts and Luca Simic, and six achieved 43 points.
+The first set of results to be published have come from JESS Arabian Ranches (whose students are pictured above and immediately below) which has achieved a hugely impressive overall average of 38.00 compared with 35.8 last year, which was the highest in the UAE for 2018.
+Following two further remarks, two further students, Holly Neille and Maia Roberts, brought to four the total number of students who achieved the maximum 45 points; Finley Bettsworth and Reuben Strobel (who came second, twice, in the WhichSchoolAdvisor Young Musician of the Year competitions in 2017-18 and in 2018-19) achieved these scores prior to the remarking process.
+A further five students achieved 44 points - these were Diana Domingues, Fran Day, Luca Simic, Katie Birimac, and Seren Coulson.

 40 points is considered the minimum for entry to Oxbridge and the most competitive US Ivy League universities.

 A total of 501 students from seven GEMS Education schools sat the IB exams, achieving a pass rate of 94%.
 This included the first cohort from GEMS International School Al Khail.
 Highlights include 66 students from GEMS Modern Academy who scored an average of 34.6 points with 13% achieving 40 points or more.
 At GEMS Dubai American Academy 98.5% of its 130 IBDP candidates achieved the award with an average of 34 points, and at GEMS Wellington International School all 90 students achieved the Diploma with an average of 33.7 points.
 An impressive 49 students achieved an average score of 40 or more out of a maximum of 45, and 13 students achieved an average of 43 or more.
 Two students (one each from GEMS Modern Academy and GEMS Wellington International School) achieved a score of 45, putting them among the top 1% of IB students across the world.